winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

  ```sh
  wing run main.w
  ```
-> You should have 2 web pages open: the React web application and the Wing Console, showing the simulator.
+> You should have 2 web pages open: the React web application and the Wing Simulator, showing the simulator.

 ### Sending data to your Vite app using `publicEnv`